yochaigal/cairn/wip/2e/downtime.md

  The player pushes ahead anyway, once again making a **WIL** save.
 They roll a **success**!
 The Warden says, "You spend a day and a night researching your subject, narrowly avoiding the wrath of the ever-present librarians.
 Finally, you uncover a snippet from an old text referencing the Relic.
 It indicates that the Relic was buried with its last known bearer, a priest of some note.
 The grave is somewhere in the **Ruins of Abbulahia**, an abandoned city deep in the swamps to the South.”
 The player marks off the final **Milestone**, and announces that their character hurriedly returns to their friends.

-### Training
+### Improving a Skill

 A character's specific skill with an item or other ability is improved, with clear narrative or mechanical results.
-The weapon's damage die is _enhanced_, unarmed attacksdo more damage, the PC can more easily track animals of a certain type, and so on.
+The weapon's damage die is _enhanced_, unarmed attacks do more damage, the PC can more easily track animals of a certain type, and so on.
+A PC cannot take this action to learn a _new_ skill.

+#### Milestones

+- A player articulates a particular goal as well as exactly _how_ they intend to achieve it.
+- The Warden then provides 1-5 **Milestones** that the player can tick off as they progress towards their goal.
+The Warden _may_ provide the player with multiple _choices_, each with their own unique **Milestones**.
+Most **Milestones** will come at a cost: overcoming an obstacle, spending a resource, traveling a great distance, time, etc. Some may deliver their own unique benefits as well.
+- The player attempts to complete as many **milestones** as they like, provided they can meet the cost.
+A PC may make a WIL save to soften a cost, or even eliminate it entirely.
+On a fail they make _no_ progress, and the Warden describes any potential fallout.
+New milestones may be added, or the goal may need to be abandoned entirely.

+> Events that occur during a regular session of play may change the stakes of these activities by adding or removing costs, **Milestones**, or even entire goals.
+Conversely, events that occur as a result of these procedures may impact the events of a play session! **Milestones** that directly endanger the life of a character should occur during a regular play session.

 #### Example: Mastery of the spear